malikyousef/PriPath/README.md

 PriPath: Identifying Affected  Pathways from Differential Gene Expression via Grouping, Scoring and Modeling with an Embedded Machine Learning Approach
 Link to the paper :  https://www.researchsquare.com/article/rs-1449467/latest.pdf

+** Visit this page for instruction in how to prepare the dataset into Tbale format using a Knime workflow **
 <br>
 ## The main workflow is: ##